tatyana-shobotenko/ephyros/readme.md

 Also check the [webpack-dev-server documentation](http://webpack.github.io/docs/webpack-dev-server.html).

-## Hot Module Replacement development server
+## Hot Module Replacement development server (not tested and likely not working)

 start the webpack-dev-server in HMR mode
 `npm run hot-dev-server`